SmoDav/mpesa/README.md

 [![License](https://poser.pugx.org/smodav/mpesa/license.svg)](https://packagist.org/packages/smodav/mpesa)

 This is a PHP package for the Safaricom's M-Pesa API.
-The API allows a merchant to initiate C2B (paybill via web) transactions.
+The API allows a merchant to initiate C2B online checkout (paybill via web) transactions.
 The merchant submits authentication details, transaction details, callback url and callback method.

 After request submission, the merchant receives instant feedback with validity status of their requests.